nklayman/vue-cli-plugin-electron-builder/docs/guide/testingAndDebugging.md

 ### Visual Studio Code

-See the [VSCode testing recipe](./recipes.md#debugging-with-vscode) for information on debugging the main and renderer process in [Visual Studio Code](https://code.visualstudio.com/).
+See the [VSCode debugging recipe](./recipes.md#debugging-with-vscode) for information on debugging the main and renderer process in [Visual Studio Code](https://code.visualstudio.com/).

 ### Renderer Process (Main App)